Can I finance a home purchase in Costa Rica?

 If you are in the market for a vacation home, an investment property, or a retirement home in Costa Rica, you need a mortgage.
 And you are not a resident, you will have the following options:

 One option to finance a home purchase in Costa Rica could be owner financing.
 Some owners are willing to finance, probably at 50% LTV (Loan To Value) or less, for a short period like 2 – 5 years.
 Bank interest rates vary between 6 – 8% annually (9% in 2018).
 So, be ready to pay more or less the same as you would pay the bank.
 This is why sellers like offering owner financing for the short term.
 Most sellers of a home in Costa Rica will not be able to allow for owner financing because they need to buy another home.

 Some developers in Costa Rica offer owner financing options for foreigners without residency.
 Check with your American European Real estate Group affiliate if there are any finance options in that particular area of the country.

 Another option to finance a home purchase in Costa Rica is to get a private loan.
 But mortgage rates are usually anywhere between 10 – 18% annually and most will lend 50% LTV or less.
 Many will only lend for 1 year and will request renewal costs and commissions every year.
 Interested in contacting a private lender (residential loans only)?
 Then fill out the form below and we’ll have a private lender get back to you.

 Home Equity loan

 You might be able to find a lender in your home country for an equity loan on the assets that you own.

 Not all lenders are willing to allow you to use the equity loan for an investment in a foreign country.
 Some do.
-The advantage would be that your interest rate will be considerably lower than any interest rates you might find in Costa Rica.
+The advantage would be that your interest rate will be considerably lower than any interest rate you might find in Costa Rica.
 Even if they are regular bank rates.

 Check with your banker for equity loan options.